 I painted this with imagined color.
 It's based on the only known photograph of American painter Max Bohm 1868 - 1923.
 The photographer is unknown.
 Bohm in his later years lived and worked in Bronxville, NY and summered in Provincetown, MA.
 My favorite of his paintings is this portrait of his wife, Zella Newcombe Bohm.

-A small knife and brush interpretation of the self portrait by a young Eugene Delacroix.
+A small, rough knife and brush take on the self portrait by a young Eugene Delacroix.
 His attire feels ecclesiastical, which is fitting for a high priest of the French Romantic painters.
-Apparently, unlike most romantics, Delacroix was driven by a sense of individualism sans overt sentimentality.
+Unlike most romantics, Delacroix was driven by a sense of individualism sans overt sentimentality.
 Baudelaire said "Delacroix was passionately in love with passion, but coldly determined to express passion as clearly as possible."
-For Eugene, we enjoyed a La Chapelle Bordeaux, large helpings of Melody Gardot, Keren Ann, original Norah Jones and tragic Amy Winehouse, finished with a Romeo & Julieta Montecristo white series.
+For Eugene, we enjoyed a La Chapelle Bordeaux, large helpings of Melody Gardot, Keren Ann, original Norah Jones and Amy Winehouse, finished with a Romeo & Julieta Montecristo white series.
 Sometimes painting is pretext for other pleasures.

 Sunday evening, en route to dinner in Wallingford, we met Sev at Gouveia Vineyard in the hills above the village.
 Traces of last week's blizzard patched the ridge.
 The cabernet was noble and the sunset beyond mesmerizing.
 There is something perfect to be felt at vineyard in winter.